Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 I recommend wandering through the Marché des Halles de Menton.
 It sits just behind the waterfront near the edge of the Old Town, and is open year-round, and stopping for coffee and croissants.

-If your schedule allows only one longer eastbound train day trip from Nice, I think Menton is an excellent choice.
+If your schedule allows only one longer eastbound train day trip from Nice, Menton is an excellent choice.
 You could also continue on to Sanremo in Italy from here.

 Menton is also home to the famous Fête du Citron each spring, usually in February.